bilskik/gensolvegraph/README.md

 University project - gensolvegraph.
-Program was made by DavidCybulsy and bilskiki.
+Program was made by DavidCybulsy and bilskik.